etruel/wpematico/readme.txt

 == Changelog ==
 = 2.6.4 Aug X, 2020 =

+* Fixes an issue in campaigns quick and bulk edit for deprecated function in new jQuery.
 * Fixes few issues on printed strings.
 * Tweak styles on Welcome page to fit the new WordPress 5.5 styles
 * Improved many strings for easy translations.